jenkinsci/buildstash-plugin/README.md

    - **Description**: "Buildstash API Key"
 6. Click **OK**

+Bear in mind pipeline API keys are application specific, so you may wish to include the name of your application in the credential ID to differentiate.

 ### Pipeline Step

 The plugin provides a `buildstash` step that can be used in Jenkins pipelines: